quisquous/cactbot/README.md

 ### npm and webpack

+If you are not a cactbot developer and are trying to modify cactbot for your own personal triggers, you should instead refer to the [customization documentation](docs/CactbotCustomization.md) instead of changing your local cactbot files.

+To install npm and start Webpack, follow these steps:

 1. Install [nodejs and npm](https://nodejs.org/en/download/)
 1. Run `npm install` in the root of the cactbot directory.
 1. Run `npm run build` or `npm start`.

 See the [contributing](CONTRIBUTING.md#validating-changes-via-webpack) documentation for more details about using Webpack.

-If you are a user and not a cactbot developer, you should instead refer to the [customization documentation](docs/CactbotCustomization.md) instead of changing local files.

 ## UI module overview